-- Quarantine.
-Students will be required to quarantine per the guidelines put forth by the CDC and IDPH and at the discretion of the Director of Health Services.
+• Quarantine/Isolation.
+Students will be required to quarantine/isolate per the guidelines put forth by the CDC and IDPH and at the discretion of the Director of Health Services.
 Lincoln College recommends that students that are able to return to their permanent residence and quarantine in their homes do so.
-Quarantined students will also be required to test for COVID.
-Students being tested should use the College address as their place of residence so that results are reported in Logan County during the semester. - Cleaning.
-Hand sanitizer is available in multiple places around campus, including residence hall entries.
-The custodial staff has increased shifts to aid in the regular cleaning of common areas.
-Students are responsible for managing the cleanliness of their rooms.
+Quarantined/Isolated students will also be required to test for COVID.
+Students being tested should use the College address as their place of residence so that results are reported in Logan County during the semester.